Blog

 Autistic burnout reality vs Instagram - what burnout actually looks like

-What Autistic Burnout Really Looks Like (Not Just Being Tired)
+What Autistic Burnout Really Looks Like (Masking + Sensory Overload)

 Autistic burnout isn't just being tired.
 It's months of shutdown where skills you had yesterday are impossible today.
 Here's what it really looks like—and why neurotypicals don't get it.